-The serial channels are supported by 1K by 16 bit FIFO's, which support word accesses.
+The serial channels are supported with separate 4Kx16 FIFOs.
 An on-board read/write path exists for loop-back testing.

 The serial receive channel looks for data in 16 or 32 bit transfers.
 The received bit stream is loaded into the input FIFO.
 The data length loaded is determined by the programmed mode.
+The number of words loaded is determined by the once, done controlled and continuous modes.
+When the done control is selected multiple words can be received with one termination sequence [clean-up and interrupt generation].
+When done control is not selected the interrupt sequence is performed for each word [16 or 32 bits] received.
+If also in continuous mode, multiple sequences can be received with an interrupt per sequence.
+The Done Signal feature is new with 1P3 revision FLASH.

-The number of words loaded is determined by the once or continuous control.
-The host can poll or wait for the message complete or FIFO almost-full interrupt.
+The host can poll or wait for the message complete, or FIFO almost-full interrupt.
 The message can be read directly from the input FIFO.
 Several error conditions are checked including parity, and over-run.

 The serial transmit channel reads data from the output FIFO and sends it out serially, Isb or msb first.
 Each word can have a parity bit, and it is automatically appended.
 The parity is programmable for odd and even.
-The message can be one or two words long.
+The message can be one or two words per transfer long.
 Data can be pre-stored in the FIFO and sent later with the start enable.
+New with 1P3 is the ability to send all of the data stored in the FIFO.